Welcome to SEGL TV!

 With Daisy Bopp (daughter of SEGL Head of School Noah Bopp) on her super fast scooter.

 A conversation with Clark Neily, Vice President for Criminal Justice at the Cato Institute and 2018 SEGL Golden Mug Award Winner

 Hosted by Mia Felt, SEGL Class of Fall 2019

 Cooking with Susana Heureaux, SEGL’s Food Coordinator and Chef

 Zoom Teleconference Software

-SEGL TV is powered by teleconferencing software called Zoom.
+SEGL TV is powered by Zoom.
 You do not need to sign up for Zoom or install the Zoom software to participate in our conversations, though there are a few limitations if you do not–namely, you will only be able to see the hosts during the conversation.
 If you do not want to sign up for and install Zoom, skip down to the appropriate instructions below.

 Computer: To participate in a show using a computer, you can sign up for and install Zoom here.
 If you already use Google products (like GMail), you can sign up using the “Sign In with Google” button.
 Once you’re done, click the logo above, and install Zoom using the “download and run Zoom” button.
 It will then take you to the conversation.